emojidao/double-demo/README.md

 double-demo is a simple guide for interacting with doNFT contract:
 - mint vNft/wNFT by original NFT
 - mint doNFT
-- checkin the user role of doNFT
+- check in the user role of doNFT
 - get the user role of original NFT
 - get the info of doNFT
-- list the tokenid list of a wallet address
+- list the token id of a wallet address
 - check doNFT is valid now
 - get duration